Leather Stain Removal Tips

 Any product that will dissolve the ink will also dissolve the color from your leather.
 If the ink is fresh The Leather Solution may sometimes remove it before the leather can absorb it.
 Home remedies can sometimes work but usually they cause more problems and enlarge the original problem.
 Small marks can disappear without any treatment as the leather takes them in.
-Large stains, scribbles can be removed professionally and the area recolored to match, many times right in your home or office by our professional technicians.
+Small marks and large stains and scribbles can be removed professionally and the area recolored to match, many times right in your home or office by our professional technicians.

 Human and dog urine usually do not harm the leather and a mild detergent / soap solution can usually clean the offensive problem.
 You do not want to soak the leather.
 Remove the cushion if you can and remove the stuffing.
 Absorb all the urine you can then wash the area.
 An excellent product to use is ’Natures Miracle" available in pet stores.
 Follow directions on the product.
 Please note that anytime you are “washing” or cleaning leather you must do the entire cushion, seam to seam, edge to edge, so as not to end up with a “water” stain.
 If leather can dry evenly there is no "demarcation point of wet to dry. i.e. stain.
 See “Water Stains” below.

 In most cases cat urine damages the leather permanently.
 If you catch it while it is wet you need to weaken the chemical properties of the urine again, Natures Miracle" is the best product for this.